-Applicants should submit a copy of the IRS letter stating tax-exempt status and a two to three page letter of inquiry which includes:
+Applicants should submit a copy of the IRS letter stating tax-exempt status and a two- to three-page letter of inquiry which includes the following:

-- the ways in which the program reflects the priorities of the Education and Youth Development Program, and
+- the ways in which the program reflects the priorities of the Education and Youth Development Program

 We will work to get you an initial response to your letter within four weeks.
-If you do not hear from us within that time frame please feel free to contact Kiera Edwards at firstname.lastname@example.org.
+If you do not hear from us within that time frame please email [email protected].

 Step 2: Proposal Submission

 If OSI-Baltimore determines that the proposal is of interest, we will invite the applicant to submit a full proposal.
 Applicants submitting a grant proposal should use the following format.

 On institutional letterhead, the cover page should state the following:

 - a one-sentence description of the proposed initiative